diantyapitaloka/Sentiment-Analysis/README.md

 # 🧊🏺🍸 Sentiment-Analysis 🍸🏺🧊

 The program including data cleansing and some criteria to match the requirement.
 Sentiment Analysis, also known as opinion mining, is a field within Natural Language Processing (NLP) that aims to determine the attitude or emotional tone expressed in a piece of text.
+Sentiment analysis typically involves classifying text into categories such as positive, negative, or neutral by leveraging machine learning or deep learning models.
+Before building these models, data cleansing plays a crucial role to ensure the quality and consistency of the dataset.
+Common preprocessing steps include removing noise (such as punctuation, HTML tags, and stopwords), normalizing text through case-folding and lemmatization, and handling duplicated or missing data.
+These steps help the model understand the underlying patterns more effectively and reduce the risk of misclassification.

 ## 🧊🏺🍸 Criteria of Program 🍸🏺🧊